-Two spearfishing tournaments have been held recently to specifically target red lionfish.
-A weekend long tournament, "Lions on the Line", was held at FloraBama during 2016 and a summer-long tournament, Alabama Lionfish Challenge, was held from May 26, 2018 through September 3, 2018.
-A total of 1,662 lionfish were harvest during the 2016 Lions on the Line tournament.
-The recreational division of the Alabama Lionfish Challenge harvested 540 lionfish and the commercial division harvested 278 lbs of lionfish.
+Beginning in 2016, spearfishing tournaments were held to specifically target red lionfish.
+A weekend long tournament, "Lions on the Line", was held at FloraBama during 2016 when 1,662 lionfish were harvested.
+A summer-long tournament, Alabama Lionfish Challenge, was held from May 26, 2018 through September 3, 2018 when the recreational division of the Alabama Lionfish Challenge harvested 540 lionfish and the commercial division harvested 278 lbs of lionfish.
+Tournaments were also held on in April 2019 and September 2019 when a total 2,140.9 lbs and 1,296.4 lbs, respectively, were harvested during the tournaments.